viur-framework/flare/docs/doc_guide/25_network.rst

 Network
 ========================================

-Network contains some classes and functions that allow to communicate or work with other services.
+The `network`-module contains some classes and functions that allow to communicate or work with other services.

 Requesting data
 ------------------